Cops and robbers on directed and undirected abelian Cayley graphs: Notation and a general strategy

 \end{thm}

-When considering cops and robbers on a Cayley graph on an abelian group $G$ generated by $S \subseteq G$, we will often consider positions in which certain robber moves $s \in S$ are unsafe; thus we will denote another set $T \subseteq S$ consisting of all of the moves of $S$ that the robber can still play safely.
-We will refer to $T$ as the robber's \textit{moveset}.
-Our strategies will focus on making moves in $T$ unsafe for the robber.
+When considering cops and robbers on a Cayley digraph on an abelian group $G$ generated by $S \subseteq G$, we will often define another set $T \subseteq S$ consisting of all of the moves of $S$ that the robber can still play safely, and we will assume that the robber chooses a move from $T$ on each turn in order to avoid unsafe moves.
+We will call $T$ the robber's \emph{moveset}.
+In other words, we will often consider a restricted version of the game in which on every turn, the robber is forced to play a move from a set $T$.

+The following definition, which originally appears in \cite{PB} in a slightly different form, is closely related to the concept of limiting the robber's moves.